Foundations of mathematics: Philosophical views

-When the foundational crisis arose, there was much debate among mathematicians and logicians about what should be done for restoring confidence in mathematics.
+When the foundational crisis arose, there was much debate among mathematicians and logicians about what should be done to restore confidence in mathematics.
 This involved philosophical questions about mathematical truth, the relationship of mathematics with reality, the reality of mathematical objects, and the nature of mathematics.

 For the problem of foundations, there were two main options for trying to avoid paradoxes.
 The first one led to intuitionism and constructivism, and consisted to restrict the logical rules for remaining closer to intuition, while the second, which has been called formalism, considers that a theorem is true if it can be deduced from axioms by applying inference rules (formal proof), and that no "trueness" of the axioms is needed for the validity of a theorem.

 Formalism

 It has been claimed that formalists, such as David Hilbert (1862-1943), hold that mathematics is only a language and a series of games.
 Hilbert insisted that formalism, called "formula game" by him, is a fundamental part of mathematics, but that mathematics must not be reduced to formalism.
 Indeed, he used the words "formula game" in his 1927 response to L. E. J. Brouwer's criticisms:

 And to what extent has the formula game thus made possible been successful?
 This formula game enables us to express the entire thought-content of the science of mathematics in a uniform manner and develop it in such a way that, at the same time, the interconnections between the individual propositions and facts become clear ...
 The formula game that Brouwer so deprecates has, besides its mathematical value, an important general philosophical significance.
 For this formula game is carried out according to certain definite rules, in which the technique of our thinking is expressed.
 These rules form a closed system that can be discovered and definitively stated.

-Thus Hilbert is insisting that mathematics is not an arbitrary game with arbitrary rules; rather it must agree with how our thinking, and then our speaking and writing, proceeds.
+Thus Hilbert is insisting that mathematics is not an arbitrary game with arbitrary rules; rather, it must agree with how our thinking, and then our speaking and writing, proceeds.

 We are not speaking here of arbitrariness in any sense.
 Mathematics is not like a game whose tasks are determined by arbitrarily stipulated rules.
 Rather, it is a conceptual system possessing internal necessity that can only be so and by no means otherwise.

 The foundational philosophy of formalism, as exemplified by David Hilbert, is a response to the paradoxes of set theory, and is based on formal logic.
 Virtually all mathematical theorems today can be formulated as theorems of set theory.
 The truth of a mathematical statement, in this view, is represented by the fact that the statement can be derived from the axioms of set theory using the rules of formal logic.